-Refer to the Bachelor of Business Regulations (page 335) and Bachelor of International Hospitality Management Regulations (page 401).
+Refer to the Bachelor of Business Regulations (page 341) and Bachelor of International Hospitality Management Regulations (page 410).

-1 A student completing this conjoint programme is not required to take 477810.
+1 A student completing this conjoint programme is not required to take 477810, 307000 or 307001.

 2 A student completing this conjoint programme is not required to take 217806.
 A student may be exempted from 15 points from the core papers depending on the choice of major in either of the component degrees.